 How a target date product can help you

 Whenever you invest, your risk profile affects what goes into your portfolio.
 The longer you have, the more risk you can afford to take and the higher your scope for return.
-As your time horizon changes, so should the composition of your portfolio.
-At Moneyfarm, your pension is built with exchange traded funds (ETFs) to keep your investments low-cost and transparent.
+As your time horizon changes, so should the composition of investments in your portfolio.

 How to use your pension